josephmate/OdinCodeBrowser/README.md

   repository.
 * **Navigation Complete**: anything you could possibly want to navigate to or from in an IDE works.
 Odin is working on matching an IDE and might reach the same level one day.
-GitHub navigation is also not as good.
+GitHub navigation is okay.
+It gives you a list of options as a pop.
+Odin tries to be like an IDE and take you directly to the definition of the variable or method without asking you which one.
+For now, Odin sometimes makes mistakes due to method overloading.
-* **Comment on code**: GitHub is probably the best for comment and discussing code.
+* **Comment on code**: GitHub is probably the best for commenting and discussing code.
 You can also do this in an IDE with plugins, but it's not as convenient as GitHub.
 Since Odin pages are static without javascript, it's impossible to have commenting.